-These Argentinian inspired sandwiches, known as Choripan, are a classic street food – a juicy grilled spicy sausage on a fresh crisp bun drenched in a bright herbacous sauce.
+These Argentinian-inspired sandwiches, known as Choripan, are a classic street food – a juicy grilled spicy sausage on a fresh, crisp bun drenched in a bright, herbaceous sauce.
 Such a simple combination of ingredients, and yet with the right mix of ingredients, so much more than just another sandwich.

-Traditionally, choripan can be found in South American countries, a staple, much like the hot dog at ever summer barbecue up north.
-In this case, though, the flavors are so much more than just a frank (and don’t get me wrong, I love a good hot dog).
+Traditionally, choripan can be found in South American countries, a staple, much like the hot dog at every summer barbecue up north.
+In this case, though, the flavors are so much more than just a frank.

-It starts with spicy sausage, known as chorizo, grilled and placed inside a crusty bread and then topped with fresh ingredients from minced onion to my personal favorite, chimichurri.
+It starts with spicy sausage, known as chorizo, grilled and placed inside a crusty bread and then topped with fresh ingredients from minced onion to cilantro chimichurri or red chimichurri.

 Like the hot dog, the choripan is a street cart staple, at most asados (aka, bbq), big games, tailgates, and any other casual reason to fire up a grill.